The Devo data operations platform

 What about data security and access control?

-Queries made using the Devo APIv2 are secured using token-based authentication with API keys.
+Queries made using the Devo REST API are secured using token-based authorization with API keys.

 In Devo, all data is saved with an eventdate that records the moment when the event was ingested by the platform.
 The events are saved in raw format, unparsed.
 The original data is never changed – you will always have a perfect record of the data that was received by Devo.